 Possession and The Case of Abortion

 What happens if we apply Marcel’s concern over seeing life as a set of problems to be fixed or solved, rather than as mysteries to be accepted and pondered, to a concrete moral issue like abortion?
-Instead of seeing moral attitudes or actions as either intrinsically right or wrong, good or evil, inherently dignified or sheer means to ends; what if we see moral issues as purely political issues?
-What if we understand moral dilemmas as simple technicalities, defects to be remedied through technological advances, medical progress, and legal revisions?
+Instead of seeing moral attitudes or actions as either intrinsically right or wrong, good or evil, inherently dignified or sheer means to ends; what if we saw them as purely political concerns?
+What if we understood moral dilemmas as simple technicalities, defects to be remedied through technological advances, medical progress and legal revision?

-This position seems to imply that if we, through technology and social policy, have eliminated the need for anyone to have an actual abortion, it wouldn’t matter if they theoretically still saw it as a viable option.
-This view, however, would facilitate the kind of possessive thinking that Marcel is warning about.
-It would suggest that the great mystery of life is yet subject to our possessing the knowledge and technical ability to destroy it, should it ever become too bothersome to us.
-Few today, however, would apply this kind of thinking to something like slavery.
-After all, it is not okay to believe slavery is morally acceptable even if it is no longer economically viable and, therefore, of no practical need.
+This position implies that if we, through technology and social policy, can eliminate the need for anyone to have an actual abortion, it wouldn’t matter if, in theory, it was still seen as a legitimate moral option.
+This view, however, would facilitate the kind of possessive thinking that Marcel warns about.
+It would suggest that the profound enigma of life is yet subject to our possessing the knowledge and technical ability to destroy it, should it ever become too bothersome for us to bear.

 Being Vs. Possessing